 Video of the Day

 Growing and Enjoying Tangerine Trees

 Tangerine trees are small citrus trees with slender twigs and long, thin evergreen leaves.
-They produce white tangerine flowers, each with five petals and a gorgeous fragrance.
+They produce white flowers, each with five petals and a gorgeous fragrance.
 In many cultivars, flowers appear in early spring.
 In some cases, the trees can blossom again while fruit from prior blossoms still hangs on the branches.

 All tangerine trees require a site with well-draining soil and a lot of sun to thrive.
-Although the trees can grow in shady sites, they are not able to produce many fruit if they don't get much sun.
+Although the trees can grow on shady sites, they are not able to produce many fruit if they don't get much sun.
 The more sun they get, the larger the harvest.
 In cooler areas, plant the trees somewhere with a southern exposure to make sure you get some fruit.

 Tangerine Fruit Season

 Tangerine fruit is thin-skinned and easy to peel.
 The tender, juicy pulp is delicious and has lots of vitamin C. The minute you plant your tree, you'll want to know when tangerine fruit season begins.